 - a.
 Staffed for the Procurement, Inventory, and HUB Coordinator; - b.
-Provides service and support to meet incident needs. - c.
-Provides for procurement, delivery, set-up and management of food service, equipment, supplies, and transportation services while the EOC is open until the emergency phase ends. - d.
-Manages the emergency contract and purchase order system. - e.
-Coordinates with Finance and Administration on record keeping and funding authorizations. - f.
-Maintains all documentation of purchases, services procured, staff hours utilized for emergency work, etc. for FEMA documentation. - g.
-Maintains all logs, reports, messages, and any other documents used and received during the emergency. - h.
+Provides service and support to meet incident needs; - c.
+Provides for procurement, delivery, set-up and management of food service, equipment, supplies, and transportation services while the EOC is open until the emergency phase ends; - d.
+Manages the emergency contract and purchase order system; - e.
+Coordinates with Finance and Administration on record keeping and funding authorizations; - f.
+Maintains all documentation of purchases, services procured, staff hours utilized for emergency work, etc. for FEMA documentation; - g.
+Maintains all logs, reports, messages, and any other documents used and received during the emergency; and - h.
 Provides documentation to the EOC Director for post event After Action Review. - 15.
 Police Officers furnish equipment and assist authorities to cordon and maintain security in the affected area and maintain crowd control. - 16.
-City of Killeen Emergency Management Coordinator (as requested), may be headquartered at the Killeen EOC, will assist the A&M-Central Texas EOC in acquiring local resources, and those which may be required from state and federal agencies. - 17.
+City of Killeen Emergency Management Coordinator (as requested), may be headquartered at the Killeen EOC, will assist the A&M-Central Texas EOC in acquiring local resources, and those which may be required from state and/or federal agencies using the TDEM WebEOC STAR request system. - 17.
 Administrative Staff provides support during EOC operations.